-Starting this October 2017 the Chrome browser version 62 will start to mark all non secure web pages as “Not secure” in the browser address bar (ref).
-Is your website SSL ready?
+Starting this October 2017 the Chrome browser version 62 will start to mark all non secure web pages as "Not Secure" in the browser address bar.
+Get your site ready for SSL now.

 Big web players such as Google, Amazon, Microsoft etc are all pushing for a 100% secure web.